dhes/hiv-cds/README.md

 Progress.
 Next steps - fix up
 >      "diagnostics": "DynamicValue expression Risk Level Indicator Status encountered >exception: Please use the priority path when setting indicator values when using FHIR >R4 or higher for CDS Hooks evaluation"

 Then fix up the rest of the test bundle encounters like done with `DrugAbuseQuestionsPatient` and tive them a run!.
+You also have to remove all references to Resource PractitionerRole/hiv-practitionerrole-example.